mkbabb/parse-that/docs/tranches/B/B.md

-Tranche B closes the parser-development question: whether one small, source-direct parse-that runtime can execute the Value-owned full CSS grammar and the parse-that JSON grammar with exact products and a formal ≥10× CI-low, without a tokenizer, scanner facade, compatibility path, or second runtime.
+Tranche B closes the parser-development question: whether one small, source-direct parse-that runtime can execute the Value-owned full CSS grammar and the parse-that JSON grammar with exact products under a rigorously selected performance law, without a tokenizer, scanner facade, compatibility path, or second runtime.

+## Active performance-law amendment

+The user reopened the former `>=10x` axiom on 2026-07-30.
+The active formation authority is `research/PERFORMANCE-LAW-AMENDMENT-PORTFOLIO-2026-07-30.md`, consuming the constellation amendment at SHA-256 `1317ab01af574bc0d310fdef3435b7239c255b9f18e4ea3f658d432aa1595a61`.
+The parser authority file SHA-256 is `f58442ede34e190d7260385001abd2e958c1aaea39bc20a4ed1939939a8bf9c2`.
+Strict `3x`, strict `2x`, and measured constellation break-even remain incompatible live families through the early passes.
+Historical `10x` arithmetic and P1–P6 dispositions remain immutable evidence; they are no longer the active admission floor by axiom.

 ## Thesis

 Authored combinators remain the grammar.
 A compact runtime may lower only the generic source-direct operations that two live grammars consume.
-Formation is admitted only after three full-subject passes, isolated equivalent-product prototype proof at every frozen scale and result plane, and two clean formation audits.
+Formation is admitted only after the banked P1–P6 archaeology, three complete research/synthesis/prototype/critique/agglomeration law passes, isolated equivalent-product proof at every frozen scale and result plane, and two clean formation audits.
 Execution then freezes and packages one candidate, consumes it before publication, and releases only after displaced machinery is deleted.